 Partial highlights consists of bleaching individual hair strands or colouring a single zone of hair, such as creating a colour transition in asymmetrical haircuts.

-There is a traditional and reverse highlights (lowlights)
+Traditional and reverse highlights (lowlights)

 In the case of traditional highlights, this involves lightening the hair.
 With lowlights; hair strands are getting darker, as a rule, into the natural tone of the client's hair colour.
 A frequently used technique in the case of regular highlighting is when the borderline between the hair strands is blurred and the overall colour turns to blond.
 The reverse highlighting technique is just as good for natural blondes.
 Using this technique (especially when using several shades of lowlights) can give you monochromatic character to colour without having to use classic colouring.